SpotlightKid/micropython-ftplib/README.md

 For the *esp8266* port the code needed to be slighty altered to make it work with the `ssl` module there and to reduce the memory usage.
 This version can be found in the [esp](./esp) directory.
-See the file `README.md` in that directory for esp8266-specific instructions.
 This version also works with the *esp32* port.